-ccount Num ber
+Account Number

--digit CVV o code
+-digit CVV code ,

-xp. date
+Exp. date

-illing Zip Co ode
+Billing Zip Code

-APPLICANT'S AGREI EMENT
+APPLICANT'S AGREE EMENT

-(Circle yo ur answers)
+(Circle your a inswers)

-hese completely as long as I am an acti ards of Conduct," and I agree to ve student at Luther Rice College
+YES NO adhere to these and Seminary.
+I have carefully read the "Stand completely as long as I am an acti ards of Conduct," and I agree to ve student at Luther Rice College

-I have carefully read the "Financicies set forth therein. al Policy," and I agree to abide by
+YES NO all the policies I have carefully read the "Financi set forth therein. al Policy," and I agree to abide by

-I have carefully read Luther Rice's n each of the articles and agree to respect "Doctrinal Statement," and I affirm of the entire doctrinal statement.
+YES NO my belief in ea I have carefully read Luther Rice's ch of the articles and agree to respec "Doctrinal Statement," and I affirm et the entire doctrinal statement.

-I have carefully read the mission and will respect the Institution's mission , philosophy, and outcomes, and I n, philosophy, and outcomes.
+YES NO understand and I have carefully read the mission will respect the Institution's mission , philosophy, and outcomes, and I n, philosophy, and outcomes.

-Policy, and I have carefully read the Luther R I understand and will respect the School's ng sensitive personal information and d
+I have carefully read the Luther R derstand and will respect the School's sensitive personal information and d

-statements I certify that to the best of my k in this application are true and give an ound and beliefs. nowledge, all of the answers and accurate and adequate account of
+YES NO statements in t his application are true and give an nowledge, all of the answers and accurate and adequate account of

-Signature Date
+my background